kaazing/gateway/doc/admin-reference/r_conf_service.md

 **Required?** Optional; **Occurs:** zero or more

-The `mime-mapping` element defines the way ${the.gateway} maps a file extension to a MIME type.
+The `mime-mapping` element defines the way the Gateway maps a file extension to a MIME type.
 See the the main description for [mime-mapping (service-defaults)](r_conf_serv_defs.md#svcdftmimemapping).
 You can override the default configuration or add a new MIME type mapping for a particular service by adding a `mime-mapping` element to the `service` entry.
 You can only add `mime-mapping` elements immediately *before* any cross-site constraints for a service.

 #### Example

-The following example shows a `directory` service that includes two mime-mapping elements for files with the `PNG` and and `HTML` extensions. ${the.gateway.cap} sets the content or MIME type for files with the `PNG` extension as a PNG image and files with the `HTML` extension as an HTML text file:
+The following example shows a `directory` service that includes two mime-mapping elements for files with the `PNG` and and `HTML` extensions.
+The Gateway sets the content or MIME type for files with the `PNG` extension as a PNG image and files with the `HTML` extension as an HTML text file:

 ``` auto-links:
 <service>